raf0nx/eventify/README.md

 -   **Create Your Own Events:** Plan and organize your events, customizing details to suit your preferences.
 -   **Invite Friends (not implemented):** Invite your friends to join your events and have the fun together.

+## Authentication

+`Eventify` features authentication using Laravel Sanctum.
+Additionally, new accounts are subject to email verification for enhanced security.

 ## Getting Started

 To explore the codebase: